Discover more at Clumber Park

 There’s so much to see and do at Clumber Park.
 The 3,800 acres of parkland provide the perfect backdrop for relaxing, exploring and spending time together.
 Find out more about the best places to visit with little ones, plan your walks or bike rides and discover the walled kitchen garden, home to the National rhubarb collection.

 There's something on offer for children of every age at Clumber Park.
-Have fun den building in Leaping Bar, the natural play area at the top of the main visitor car park and enjoy climbing, hiding and exploring in the hidden Woodland Play Park.
+Have fun den building in the woodland and enjoy climbing, hiding and exploring in the hidden Woodland Play Park.

 Look out for swans, geese, rabbits and squirrels as you explore the Pleasure Grounds and spend some quiet time in the busy Bird Hide watching a variety of birds.